Vessel type: Lightship

 Armament: only during wartime four guns, including 20mm (LV-88)

-Lightship No. 50: Purchased by the US Lighthouse Service for $70,000, the service sold her for $1,668 after seventeen years of service as a lightship.
+Lightship No. 50 was purchased by the US Lighthouse Service for $70,000, the service sold her for $1,668 after seventeen years of service as a lightship.
 The deckhouses had roofs that opened to allow the lanterns to be lowered into the deckhouses for cleaning.
 Each masthead possessed eight separate oil lamp lights, which were 5 feet in diameter and weighed around one ton in total.

-Lightship No. 88: The US Lighthouse Service bought her with a construction cost of $90,000 originally with three oil lanterns per masthead, which were replaced by 375 mm electric lanterns in 1927.
+The US Lighthouse Service bought lightship No. 88 for a construction cost of $90,000.
+Originally she was fitted with three oil lanterns per masthead.
+The were replaced by 375 mm electric lanterns in 1927.